schahinheidari/image_processing_Assignment_28/README.md

 ## Resizing
 Resizing an image in OpenCV is accomplished by calling the `cv2.resize` function.
 However, special care needs to be taken to ensure that the aspect ratio is maintained.
 This `resize` function of `imutils` maintains the aspect ratio and provides the keyword arguments `width` and `height` so the image can be resized to the intended width/height while (1) maintaining aspect ratio and (2) ensuring the dimensions of the image do not have to be explicitly computed by the developer.

-Another optional keyword argument, `inter`, can be used to specify interpolation method as well.

 #### Example:
 <pre># resize the image to